roux-ohdsi/ohdsilab/README.md

 git push
 ```

-Information about these commands can be found in [Happy Git with R](https://happygitwithr.com/git-commands) chapter X. Or, for a visual explanation, see the [fantastic illustrations by Allison Horst](https://allisonhorst.com/git-github)
+Information about these commands can be found in [Happy Git with R](https://happygitwithr.com/git-commands) chapter 21.
+Or, for a visual explanation, see the [fantastic illustrations by Allison Horst](https://allisonhorst.com/git-github)